rest-for-physics/framework/doc/Chapters/appendix.md

 2. event branch name is changed.
 In EventTree we have multiple branches named TRestXXXEventBranch, no more TRestXXXEventTree--evtBranch
 3. observables are named like "sAna_BaseLineSigmaMean"(use "_" instead of ".")

-#### Update directory order and software logic
+#### Update directory order
 1. merge ./config into ./packages/restG4/example
-2. merge ./example into ./packages(the old example folder contains a userRESTLibrary)
+2. change ./example to ./packages/userRESTLibrary, the old example folder now contains example rml file
-3. add example rml files into ./example
-4. remove some out-dated rml files
+3. move ./source/viewers to ./source/events/viewers
+4. move TRestFFT and TRestMesh to ./source/events/addons, move TRestManager to ./source/restcore
+5. directory ./source/tools contains new classes
+6. move .C scripts in ./scripts into ./macros. ./macros now contians some python script for installation/updating

+#### Update software logic
+1. removed dependence of Garfield, tinyxml.
+Only based on ROOT6
-5. add package restGas and restDataBaseImpl. modularized installation.
+2. add package restDataBaseImpl. modularized installation.
-6. optimized compilation logic and library hierarchy, add a macro CompileDir.cmake
+3. optimized compilation logic and library hierarchy, add a macro CompileDir.cmake
-7. Keep only two executables, restManager and restRoot.
+4. keep only two executables, restManager and restRoot.
 Others are now the alias of calling restManager with macro files
 (e.g. restViewEvents = restManager ViewEvents)
-8. Add a shell script rest-config
+5. add a shell script rest-config
+6. changed some codes. windows compilation is now passed, though it cannot run.

 #### Other class update